Yeldersley Hall, Derbyshire: The Wright family

-Their eldest son Fitzherbert Wright (1905–1975), who spent his childhood at the Hall, was a grandfather of the Duchess of York.
+Their eldest son Fitzherbert Wright (1905–1975), who spent his childhood at the Hall, was a grandfather of Sarah Ferguson.
 He was married in 1928 to Doreen Wingfield, the daughter of the 8th Viscount of Powerscourt.
 Their wedding photograph is shown.
 They had four children, the youngest of whom was Susan Barrantes.

 Henry's youngest daughter was Muriel Joyce Wright (1909–1944) whom many have claimed is Ian Fleming's original Bond girl.
 The writer John Craig says:

 "The Bond girl celebrated in each of the Bond films was the model of a real Fleming girlfriend Muriel Wright.
 Wright was a model skier and equestrian with an unconventional flair for living.
 Wright was engaged to Fleming for a while but it was broken off when Fleming was unable to curtail his hedonistic lifestyle."

 When Henry died in 1947 Yeldersley Hall was sold to Clarence Arnold Fell, a consulting engineer.
 He lived there until his death in 1974.